filterpaper/qmk_userspace/readme.md

 #endif
 ```

-## Implementation
+## Implementation summary
+These decision functions will only occur within `TAPPING_TERM` interval, *before* tap or hold decisions are resolved by QMK.
 Each configuration can be used independently to improve mod-tap trigger accuracy based on personal typing habits.
-Conditional statements within each configuration should also be fine-tuned for specific use cases.
+Conditional statements within them should also be fine-tuned for specific use cases.

 &nbsp;</br> &nbsp;</br>